Lead in Water

 - Metals such as lead and copper are introduced into drinking water mainly from home plumbing where copper pipes and lead solder are commonly found.

-- Aspen's most recent Water Consumer Confidence Report (PDF) provides required monitoring and consumer confidence information.
+- Aspen's most recent Water Consumer Confidence Report provides required monitoring and consumer confidence information.

-- Aspen's water comes from mountain streams originating in designated wilderness areas of the White River National Forest and water processed by Aspen's two water treatment plants is virtually free of lead and copper.
-However, metals such as lead and copper are introduced into drinking water mainly from copper pipes and lead solder in home plumbing.
+- Aspen's water comes from mountain streams originating in designated wilderness areas of the White River National Forest.
+The water processed by Aspen's two water treatment plants is free of lead and copper.
+Metals such as lead and copper are introduced into drinking water mainly from copper pipes and lead solder in home plumbing.

 - In 1986 the EPA banned lead solder in all new home plumbing.
 Since it has been determined that most lead is leached from solder within five years, the systems identified by EPA to be at risk are those built between 1982 and 1987.
 Therefore, only the Aspen sites built or having plumbing changes within this time span are chosen for the monitoring program.